Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/wyrwood-sneak.md

 abilities_mid:
   - name: "Living Machine"
     desc: "  Though their body is an organic construct, a wyrwood is a living creature.
-They're not immediately destroyed when reduced to 0 HP, but rather fall [[unconscious|unconscious]] and eventually die.
+They're not immediately destroyed when reduced to 0 HP, but rather fall [[rules/conditions.md#Unconscious|unconscious]] and eventually die.
 They don't need to eat or drink.
 They can be targeted by effects that target living creatures or that target constructs."
   - name: "No Breath"
     desc: "  A wyrwood doesn't breathe and is immune to effects that require breathing (such as an inhaled poison)."
 abilities_top: